NeilAlanRodriguezElias/System.Concurrent.Collection/README.md

 ### ConcurrentDictionary

 Concurrent Dictionary is the general purpose collection and can be used in most of the cases.
-It has exposed several methods and properties and commonly used methods are as follows.
+It has exposed several methods and properties and commonly used methods are as follows:

 - [TryAdd](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.tryadd?view=net-5.0https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.tryadd?view=net-5.0) (Adds the specified key/value pair, if the key doesn't currently exist in the dictionary)
 - [TryUpdate](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.tryupdate?view=net-5.0) (Checks whether the key has a specified value, and if it does, updates the key with a new value.)